jlobosoto/Blog/README.md

 ```powershell
 dotnet run
 ```
+Note: first time running the app will spent several minutes installing all Angular dependencies.

 Or simply open your IDE, I recommend Visual Studio, select WebUI project as startup project and run the project.

 ## Open app in web browser
-Open url https://localhost:5000 in your prefered web browser and wait until the app start. the app will redirect you to a final url handled by proxy.
+Open url http://localhost:5000 in your prefered web browser and wait until the app start. the app will redirect you to a final url handled by proxy.

 ## Sample data to Login.